adstuart/azure-privatelink-dns-microhack/README.md

 ## Task 3 : Install SQL Server Management Studio on client/mgmt Virtual Machines

 - As part of this MicroHack you will SQL Server Management Studio installed on both the On-Premises client/mgmt VM and Azure client/mgmt VM.
-Please install this prior to the lab. https://www.microsoft.com/en-gb/sql-server/sql-server-downloads.
-Alternatively, a drive can be mapped to an Azure File Share to copy the SSMS-setup files.
-Run the MAPDrive script which can be found on the desktop of ONPREM-MGMT-VM.
+Please install this prior to the lab. https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15.
+Alternatively, run the MAPDrive script which can be found on the desktop of ONPREM-MGMT-VM.

 ## :checkered_flag: Results